-- Unless stated in the law provisions, the Registrar of Companies and Ministry of Economy in UAE won’t be disclosing personal information that are contained in company registers without providing written consent to a nominee board member or UBO.
+- Unless stated in the law provisions, the Registrar of Companies and Ministry of Economy in UAE won’t be disclosing personal information that are contained in company registers without providing written consent to a nominee board member or UBO in UAE.

 Obligation of existing UAE businesses

 All companies are required in keeping their own register for their beneficial owners.
 Any new companies that will be registered following day of enforcement of UBO regulations are to comply with the requirement.